We just reached 30,000 articles on this wiki! 🥳

 • Early 1997 - A group of developers and programmers from 3D Realms leave to form Rebel Boat Rocker.

-• April 28th - The game is officially announced by 3D Realms in a press release, with GT Interactive set to be the publisher, the game to utilise the Quake II engine and a planned release date of mid-1998.
+• April 28th - The game is officially announced by 3D Realms in a press release, with GT Interactive set to be the publisher, the game to utilise the Quake II version of the id Tech 2 engine and a planned release date of mid-1998.

 • May - Randy Pitchford, who would serve as an executive producer of the final game, leaves 3D Realms to join Rebel Boat Rocker.

-• September - The first screenshot of the game is released
+• September 19th - The first screenshot of the game is released.

-• December - 3D Realms switches the game to the (now completed) Quake II engine.
+• December 8th - 3D Realms receives the source code of the (now completed) Quake II engine.

 1998